webup/openfunction-talks/202-node-async/src/slides.md

 info: |
   ## OpenFunction Tutorials

-  Hands-on tutorial on Node.js Function Framework
+  Hands-on tutorial on Node.js Functions Framework

   Learn more at [OpenFunction](https://openfunction.dev/)
 # persist drawings in exports and build